mayasharma2110/Keep-Riding/README.md

     * The margins and padding respond to the width of the device throughout the site.
     Less margins are given for smaller width devices and more for those with a larger width.
     * All text is easily read when viewed on any device.
-      * The font-size and padding of the links in the navigation bar are smaller when viewed on a mobile device.
+      * The font-size and padding of the links in the hamburger menu are smaller when viewed on a mobile device.
       * The font-size of the opening hours table content is smaller when viewed on a mobile device.
     * All images are clear when viewed on any device.
-    Also, the background image for the form has different positioning for different devices so the horse can always be seen.
+    Also, the background images for the opening hours table and form have different positioning for different devices so the horse(s) can always be seen.

   * As a first time user, I want to see what facilities are offered by the riding school.
     * This is shown clearly in its own section on the home page.